Sachaa-Thanasius/defer-imports/README.rst

 Extra: Console
 --------------

 ``defer-imports`` works while within a regular Python REPL, as long as that work is being done in a package being imported and not with direct usage of the ``defer_imports.until_use`` context manager.
-To directly use the context manager in a REPL, use the interactive console included within ``defer_imports.console``.
+To directly use the context manager in a REPL, use the included interactive console.

 You can start it from the command line::